MarkBind/markbind/docs/userGuide/syntax/annotations.md

 **Displaying content as legends in Annotate Point**

-Annotate Point allows users to display its content inside the popover or as a legend below the diagram or both.
+`<a-point>` allows users to display its content inside a popover or as a legend below the diagram or both.
 However, this only works when if a label is also provided for the point.